specialized806/microsoft-365-docs/microsoft-365/admin/adoption/ai-assistance.md

 ## How can I improve my score?

 Resource cards are available for administrators to facilitate adoption, including Copilot Lab, Success Kit (v2.0), User Enablement, Copilot Dashboard in Viva Insights, and Microsoft Copilot Scenario.
-For more details, please refer to the resource cards.
+For more details, refer to the resource cards.

 ## How are people using Microsoft 365 Copilot?

-Microsoft 365 Copilot usage insights are organized into five key areas: Teams meetings & chats, documents, emails, Business Chat, and Microsoft Copilot usage frequency.
+Microsoft 365 Copilot usage insights are organized into five key areas: Teams meetings & chats, documents, emails, Copilot Chat, and Microsoft Copilot usage frequency.
 These insights show how many users are engaging with various Copilot features compared to the total number of enabled users over a 28-day period.

 You can use these insights to: